pjbiggs/16SrRNA_taxonomy/README.md

 ### The NCBI Taxonomic Database

 The [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) page lists the taxonomy for known organisms.
 For a given organism, there is a Full and an Abbreviated version.
-For example, for *Gemmata obscuriglobus* (NCBI:txid114):
+For example, for *Lactobacllus mellifer* (NCBI:txid1218492):

- * Lineage (full):
+Lineage (full)
-    * cellular organisms; Bacteria; PVC group; Planctomycetes; Planctomycetia; Planctomycetales; Gemmataceae; Gemmata; Gemmata obscuriglobus
+    cellular organisms; Bacteria; Terrabacteria group; Firmicutes; Bacilli; Lactobacillales; Lactobacillaceae; Lactobacillus; Lactobacillus mellifer
- * Lineage (abbreviated):
+Lineage (abbreviated)
-    * Bacteria; Planctomycetes; Planctomycetia; Planctomycetales; Gemmataceae; Gemmata; Gemmata obscuriglobus
+    Bacteria; Firmicutes; Bacilli; Lactobacillales; Lactobacillaceae; Lactobacillus; Lactobacillus mellifer

 We presume the following taxonomic ranks: